MatchuPitchu/testing-jest-vitest-summary/01_jest.md

 > <https://www.udemy.com/course/javascript-unit-testing-the-practical-guide/learn/lecture/31877676?start=0#overview>

-- for basic information about `Testing` and `Testing in React` look at <https://github.com/MatchuPitchu/react-course-summary>
+- for more detailed information about `Testing` in general and `Testing in React` look at <https://github.com/MatchuPitchu/react-course-summary>

 ## Setup & Testing Environment